realm/realm-js/packages/babel-plugin/README.md

 ### All class properties will be added to the Realm schema

-There is currently no way to specify a property on your class which should not be persisted to the Realm .
+There is currently no way to specify a property on your class which should not be persisted to the Realm.

-### Classes extending Realm.Object cannot be constructed with `new`
+### Classes extending Realm.Object cannot be constructed with `new` outside of a write transaction

-This plugin does not change the behaviour of `Realm.Object`, which cannot be constructed using `new`.
-Instead, you may wish to add a `static` `generate` method to your class which returns an object representing the new instance, as shown in our [example app](https://github.com/realm/realm-js/blob/master/example/app/models/Task.ts).
+This plugin does not change the behaviour of `Realm.Object`, which cannot be constructed using `new` outside of a write transaction - there is no concept of a Realm.Object which is not stored in a Realm.
+Constructing a Realm object with `new` inside a write transaction will create a new object in the Realm - see [class-based models in the CHANGELOG](/CHANGELOG.md#enhancements-4).